OpenMDAO/dymos/mkdocs/docs/examples/multi_phase_cannonball/multi_phase_cannonball.md

 ## Building and running the problem

-The following code instantiates our defines the components for the physical cannonball calculations and ODE problem, sets up trajectory using two phases, and links them accordingly.
+The following code defines the components for the physical cannonball calculations and ODE problem, sets up trajectory using two phases, and links them accordingly.
 The initial flight path angle is free, since 45 degrees is not necessarily optimal once air resistance is taken into